 Who is WeCamp?

-We really appreciate all of our sponsors.
-They make events like ours possible.
+We really appreciate sponsorship.
+It make events like these possible.
+Thank you!

 Want to sponsor?

 Covers the cost of the venue.
 Perks: Significant pixel real estate in our sponsor listing, Thirty-second address during the welcome ceremony, Shout-out on Twitter, Shout-out in pre-event emails, Two event invites.